FAQs: Seven Sisters Country Park

 - When will the South Downs National Park Authority take ownership of Seven Sisters Country Park?

-East Sussex County Council has been given the go-ahead by the Department of Food Agriculture and Rural Affairs (DEFRA) and the Ministry of Housing, Communities and Local Government to transfer the Seven Sisters County Park site to the South Downs National Park Authority.
+The transfer of ownership from East Sussex County Council to the South Downs National Park Authority has received approval by the Department of Food Agriculture and Rural Affairs (DEFRA) and the Ministry of Housing, Communities and Local Government.

 The site will remain in public ownership and the Authority has pledged an initial investment of just under £2 million to improve habitats on site and creating a world-class visitor centre.